hyperf/hyperf/docs/en/metric.md

     ],
 ];
 ```
-> The statistics dimension in this middleware includes `request_status`, `request_path`, `request_method`.
-If your `request_path` is too large, it is recommended to rewrite this middleware to remove the `request_path` dimension, otherwise the high cardinality will cause memory overflow.
+> The statistics dimensions in this middleware include `request_status`, `request_path`, `request_method`.
+If you have too many `request_path`s, it is recommended to rewrite this middleware and remove the `request_path` dimension, otherwise excessive cardinality will lead to memory overflow.

-### Custom use
+### Custom Usage

-Telemetry via HTTP middleware is just the tip of the iceberg of what this component can do.
+Telemetry via HTTP middleware is just the tip of the iceberg of this component's purpose.
 You can inject the `Hyperf\Metric\Contract\MetricFactoryInterface` class to telemetry business data yourself.
-For example: the number of orders created, the number of clicks on ads, etc.
+For example: the number of orders created, the number of ad clicks, etc.

 ```php
 <?php